1

 Disk or battery health is trending red

-SMART errors, sudden shutdowns, or rapid capacity loss mean you are on borrowed time.
-Capture telemetry now so replacement is planned, not emergency couriering.
+Drive health errors (SMART alerts), sudden shutdowns, or rapid capacity loss mean you are on borrowed time.
+Track drive health data now so replacement is planned, not emergency couriering.

 5